Astwith

 There are around 20 homes in Astwith today.
-Astwith is one of 27 conservation areas within the council area of Bolsover District Council.
-In October 2010 the Local Conservation Plan for Astwith was approved by Bolsover District Council.
+Astwith is one of 27 conservation areas within Bolsover District Council area; the Local Conservation Plan for Astwith was approved by the council in 2010.

-A circular walk of around 5.5 mi is centred on Astwith and is a part of the longer Five Pits Trail which connects Tibshelf, Holmewood and Grassmoor.
+A circular walk of around 5.5 mi is centred on Astwith and is a part of the longer Five Pits Trail connecting Tibshelf, Holmewood and Grassmoor.